AlekseiZhuravlev/alekseizhuravlev.github.io/content/_index.md

           description: |2-
               Supervised by Dr. Danda Pani Paudel, Dr. Thomas Probst

-              • Developed a NeRF-based 3D reconstruction of the human hand from 60 images; evaluated on ∼500 sequences from the Interhand3.6m dataset
+              • Developed a NeRF-based 3D reconstruction of the human hand from 60 images; evaluated on ∼500 sequences from the Interhand3.6m dataset <br>
-              • Implemented a point-mesh distance finding algorithm on the GPU; reduced the calculation time from 5s to 0.3s compared to the CPU baseline
+              • Implemented a point-mesh distance finding algorithm on the GPU; reduced the calculation time from 5s to 0.3s compared to the CPU baseline <br>
-              • Introduced perceptual loss (LPIPS) to enhance the visual quality; improved PSNR score by 14% over MSE loss
+              • Introduced perceptual loss (LPIPS) to enhance the visual quality; improved PSNR score by 14% over MSE loss <br>

         - title: Research Assistant
           company: Moscow State University